forcedotcom/SalesforceMobileSDK-Package/android/README.md

 # Salesforce Mobile SDK for Android Package

-The **forcedroid** npm package allows users to create Android mobile applications to interface with the [Salesforce Platform](http://www.salesforce.com/platform/overview/), leveraging the [Salesforce Mobile SDK for Android](https://github.com/forcedotcom/SalesforceMobileSDK-Android).
+The **forcedroid** npm package allows users to create Android mobile applications to interface with the [Salesforce Platform](http://www.salesforce.com/platform/overview/), leveraging [Salesforce Mobile SDK for Android](https://github.com/forcedotcom/SalesforceMobileSDK-Android).

 ## Getting Started

-If you're new to mobile development, or the force.com platform, you may want to start at the [Mobile SDK landing page](http://wiki.developerforce.com/page/Mobile_SDK).
-This page offers a variety of resources to help you determine the best technology path for creating your app, as well as many guides and blog posts detailing how to work with the Mobile SDK.
+If you're new to mobile development or the force.com platform, you may want to start at the [Mobile SDK landing page](http://wiki.developerforce.com/page/Mobile_SDK).
+This page offers a variety of resources to help you determine the best technology path for creating your app, as well as many guides and blog posts detailing how to work with Mobile SDK.

 But assuming you're all read up, here's how to get started with the **forcedroid** package to create the starting point for your mobile application.

 ## Install the forcedroid Package

-Because forcedroid is a command-line utility, we recommend installing it globally, so that it's easily accessible on your path:
+Because forcedroid is a command-line utility, we recommend installing it globally so that it's easily accessible on your path:

         sudo npm install forcedroid -g